 When and where is the Beginner Program Info Session?

-The Meet the Team info session is scheduled for Tuesday, 4/30 from 6:30-7:15pm at Finish Line PT (119 W 23rd Street, 3rd Floor).
-Please arrive a few minutes early so we can start on time.
+A Meet the Team info session is hosted the week the program begins at Finish Line PT (119 W 23rd Street, 3rd Floor).
 The session is intended for athletes who are already enrolled in the program.
 However, there will be an opportunity to sign up that evening (space permitting) if you are not yet signed up and wish to enroll in the program.

 What can I expect at the beginner program info session?

-This will be a chance to meet the team, meet the coaches, pick up your gear and learn important details about what to expect over the course throughout the program.
+This will be a chance to meet the team, meet the coaches, pick up your gear and learn important details about what to expect throughout the program.

 What is the beginner program group training schedule?

-The NYC Tri Beginner Program includes 3 group workouts weekly from April 29th – July 21st:
+The NYC Tri Beginner Program includes 3 group workouts per week for 12 weeks:

 - Coached Monday Night Bike Ride (or brick), Meet at 6:45pm on the SW corner of Central Park at Columbus Circle / Ride starts at 7pm

-- Coached Tuesday Night Core + 4 Workout, Meet at 6:45pm on the SW corner of Central Park at Columbus Circle / Workout starts at 7pm (once a month we exchange this for a restorative yoga for triathletes session)
+- Coached Tuesday Night Core + 4 Workout, Meet at 6:15pm on the SW corner of Central Park at Columbus Circle / Workout starts at 6:30pm (typically once a month we exchange workout this for a clinic, yoga session, or welcome a guest coach to host a special event)

 What other events / dates are schedule in the program?